 Section 6: Executive Committee Member Attendance Requirements

-An EC attendance issue occurs if the following condition exists in regard to an EC member's attendance at meetings:

-Executive Committee Members are required to be present for 80% of all scheduled Executive Committee in a twelve-month period.

-The Caucus Business Meeting held during the APHA Annual Meeting is Excluded from this requirement.

-If a member attends less than 80% of scheduled Executive Committee meetings the Chair will promptly contact the member to discuss the problem.
+If am EC member attends less than 80% of scheduled Executive Committee meetings (Annual Meeting EC Meetings Excluded) the Chair will contact the EC member.

 The Executive Committee member’s response will be shared by the Chair with the entire Executive Committee at the next scheduled Executive Committee meeting.

-At that meeting the Executive Committee will decide what action(s) to take regarding the member’s future membership as part of the Executive Committee, up to and including removal from duty.
-The challenged individual will be provided the opportunity to offer a rebuttal to the charges.
+At that meeting the Executive Committee will decide what action(s) to take regarding membership as part of the Executive Committee, up to and including removal from duty.

+The EC member has a right to rebuttel.

 Article VI.
-Elections
+Executive Committee Elections

+Section 1: Officer Eligibility

+Officer Eligibility

+Members of the Executive Committee must be current dues-paying members of the Caucus.

+Members seeking a position on the Executive Committee must in good faith plan to register as a due paying member within one (1) week of election.
+It is the incumbent’s responsibility to pay dues.
+If they are found to have not paid dues they may be removed from their position and a new election shall be held.

+Candidates for Chair-Elect should have previously served in an elected Executive Committee roll.

+Candidates for office must not be elected Executive Committee members with remaining time on their terms.

+No LGBTQ Caucus Member may hold multiple Executive Board simultaneously in the Caucus.

+The Chair-Elect should have held a previous position as an LGBTQ Health Caucus Executive Committee Member.

+Section 2: Process

+The officers, with the exception of the Caucus Chair, Immediate Past Chair, and Program Chair, will be elected by the active dues-paying membership of the Caucus.

-Only those individuals who are current members of both the American Public Health Association and the Caucus can serve as a Caucus Executive Committee member.
+Only those individuals who are dues paying Caucus members can serve as a Caucus Executive Committee member.
+APHA membership is strongly encouraged.

 Only those individuals who are current dues-paying members of the Caucus can vote in Caucus elections.